Workspace Runbook

 id(sandbox) andnamespace(filestore).
 Either remove them or pair with the explicit-opt-in flag. - Audit

-inheritWorkspaces: trueusage; restrict to scoped admin tools. - For confirmed leaks: surface to compliance, identify the affected window, follow your incident-response plan.
+inheritWorkspace: trueusage; restrict to scoped admin tools. - For confirmed sharing-where-isolation-was-expected: identify the affected window, follow your incident-response plan.

 References.
 Cross-session sharing — Sandbox, Workspaces in sub-agents, Prompt-injection threat surface.